gaepdit/complaint-tracking/docs/Role capabilities.md

 All Users with work accounts who are logged into the application can:

 * Search for and view all info for all Complaints, excluding deleted Complaints and deleted Complaint Actions.
+* Search for and view CTS Users.
-* View a list of CTS Users.
+* View the list of EPD Offices and Assignors.
-* View the lookup tables for Complaint Action Types and Areas of Concern.
+* View the lists of Complaint Action Types and Areas of Concern.
+* View list of roles and capabilities.
 * View reports for themselves.
 * Edit account info for themselves, including changing assigned Office.